-California’s Big 2021 Grid Reliability Decision: Expand Supply, or Manage Demand?
+California’s Big 2021 Decision on Grid Reliability: Expand Supply or Manage Demand?

 But demand response companies have pointed out that voluntary conservation efforts in the days following the rolling blackouts were able to deliver about 4 gigawatts of load reduction, indicating that customers can be counted on to meet grid emergencies.
 And while most of that conservation was essentially charity, finding ways to pay for it could create a persistent and reliable resource, they say.

-Google Nest’s filing noted that its smart thermostat utility programs with Southern California Edison, San Diego Gas & Electric and Los Angeles Department of Water and Power, along with its third-party partners Leap and Ohmconnect, were able to shift about 60 megawatts of load during the Aug.
+Google Nest’s filing noted that its smart thermostat utility programs with Southern California Edison, San Diego Gas & Electric and Los Angeles Department of Water and Power, along with its third-party partners Leap and OhmConnect, were able to shift about 60 megawatts of load during the Aug.
 14 and 15 grid emergencies.
 With the right policies in place, it estimated it could double or triple that by next summer.

 But to get there, California will need to revamp its demand response programs in multiple ways, according to these and other stakeholders.

 Demand response “did come to the rescue, and more could if the rules were relaxed to some degree,” Greg Wikler, executive director of the California Efficiency + Demand Management Council, said in an interview.
-But “it’s not capable of participating in the marketplace given the rules that have been put in place.”
+But “it’s not capable of participating in the marketplace given the rules that have been put in place,” he added.

 California’s demand response resource has fallen from about 2,000 MW in 2015 to about 1,500 MW today.
-According to demand response companies, that’s due to the CPUC’s shift over the past five years away from traditional, utility program-centric demand response approaches, and toward models based on participation in wholesale energy markets similar to other “dispatchable” resources like power plants.
+According to demand response companies, that’s due to the CPUC’s shift over the past five years away from traditional, utility-program-centric demand response approaches and toward models based on participation in wholesale energy markets similar to other “dispatchable” resources like power plants.

 While this effort was well-intentioned, “there were so many rules and barriers put in the way to allow that resource to flourish,” Wikler said — a view echoed by many California demand response participants.

-The CPUC’s emergency reliability order does offer the potential for new approaches to capture the value of demand-side flexibility, by proposing an Emergency Load Reduction Program (ELRP) that could offer out-of-market compensation for resources that can be made available during critical moments like last August’s heatwave.
+The CPUC’s emergency reliability order does offer the potential for new approaches to capture the value of demand-side flexibility.
+One such proposal is the creation of an Emergency Load Reduction Program that could offer out-of-market compensation for resources that can be made available during critical moments like last August’s heat wave.

-But Google Nest argued in its filing that the CPUC’s August 2021 deadline makes developing entirely new DR programs unfeasible, compared to expanding current programs.
+But Google Nest argued in its filing that the CPUC’s August 2021 deadline makes developing entirely new demand response programs unfeasible, compared to expanding current programs.

 The critique of California’s approach to demand-side flexibility